Requirements for Naturalized and Non-U.S. Citizens

 Diplomats must obtain a license from the U.S. Department of State, Office of Foreign Affairs, 866 United Nations Plaza, Suite 265, New York, N.Y.
 10017.
 For more information, please call the Office of Foreign Affairs at 212-826-4500

-Applicants with an A1, A2 or G1 immigration classification must provide a letter from the Department of State indicating that he or she is not eligible to participate in the U.S. Department of State's driver licensing program.
+Applicants with an A1, A2, G1 or G4 immigration classification must provide a letter from the Department of State indicating that he or she is not eligible to participate in the U.S. Department of State's driver licensing program.

-A license from American Samoa, Guam or U.S. Virgin Islands is the same as an out-of-state license
+A license from American Samoa, Guam or U.S. Virgin Islands, Canada, Germany or France is the same as an out-of-state license

 .
 However, you must obtain an abstract of your driver record from your home territory prior to transferring your license to Connecticut.

 The Marshall Islands are no longer a territory of the U.S. Residents of the Marshall Islands must provide proper immigration documents to be eligible for a Connecticut DMV-issued credential.